PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-15-more-beginner-mistakes.md

 ## Excessive Coupling

-The entire application now has only **one** variable defined, and that the final `BooleanProperty` field, `isShowingNewGame`.
+The entire application now has only **one** variable defined, and that is the final `BooleanProperty` field, `isShowingNewGame`.
 It is very, very difficult to have coupling without variables to reference.
 In fact, `isShowingNewGame` was only introduced to act as a central coupling point for the functionality of the `Buttons` and layout swapping - eliminating the need to instantiate those `Buttons` or layouts as variables in order to reference them from other layout elements.

 ## Bad Names